kristianeschenburg/https-kristianeschenburg.netlify.app-/content/home/experience.md

   date_start = "2017-04-01"
   date_end = "2017-06-01"
   description = """

-  * Developed meta-genome clustering algorithms for proprietary Python-based software platform
+  * Contributed to the development of meta-genome clustering algorithms for Python-based software platform
-  * Learned and employed principles of testing-driven software development (pytest, nose)
+  * Learned and employed principles of test-driven software development
-  * Gained experience with cloud computing (AWS)
+  * Gained experience with cloud computing using AWS
   """

 [[experience]]